Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

 * idea evolution.

-This is important for at least two reasons.
-First, instructors that know about innovation don't necessarily know about the complexity of utility patenting.
 Second, when schools are ready to re-up their programs with key insights into patenting and product evolution, it's much easier to specify, approve, and budget for this type of program differentiator.

 Our simple positioning statement is: